yt114/distributed-shared-memory/README.md

 **stage 3** the call finishes.

 #### Server side
 a proposer thread, which takes client's request and communicate with accepters.
+A proposer thread consist of

+1. **state machine log**
+2. **memory cache**

+When a client request comes, it picks a minimal empty log entry and run poaxs instance.
+If a command is agreed on that entry, the proposr learns that by proposing a learned value.
+Then it executes that command.
+Then proposer increments empty log entry by 1, and run again until the client request is commited.

 **stage 1**: upon get a new request from a client, the proposal find an empty log entry of smallest index.
 Each command is assigned a unique ID as (clientID, localcommandID), where local commandID is a monotonactily increaseing int local variable.
 The proposer then sends a preposal (command, proposal num) to accepters.